riprayt/samsa-weather/readme.md

 ## Technologies Used

 ### Frontend

+- **HTML & Bootstrap**:
-- **Structure**: Used HTML and also Bootstrap classes for minimal CSS and a sleek look.
+  - The project uses HTML and Bootstrap classes for structure and styling.
-- **Responsiveness**: Used Bootstrap classes to get responsive features like collapsing navbar and ordering divs.
+  - Responsive features (like collapsing navbar and flexible grid layouts) are built with Bootstrap.

-- **Modern Icons**: Used several
+- **JavaScript**:
+  - Custom scripts (located in `assets/js/script.js` and `assets/js/script_tr.js`) handle weather data display and UI interactions.
+  - Modern icons are used to visually represent various weather conditions.

+- **Weather Icons**: Weather condition icons are provided by the [weather-icons repository](https://github.com/basmilius/weather-icons).

+- **Favicons**:
+  Favicons for the project were generated using [RealFaviconGenerator](https://realfavicongenerator.net/).

 ### Backend & Serverless Functions